 The verificationResponse contains the outcome of the verification in a verstat claim with values as specified for the verstat tel URI parameter in subclause 7.2A.20 and in a verstatPriority claim with values as specified for the Priority-Verstat header field in subclause 7.2.21.
+The verificationResponse can optionally contain the claims of PASSporT(s) that passed verification.